Jeffae-Schroff/apprentice/examples/dummy_data/README.md

 Basic Instructions:
 How to reproduce the graphs of the 2_exp mock data (two exponential observables):
-Have your enviroment set up to run apprentice, then execute "bash run_many.sh" in this folder (examples/dummy_data).
+Set up your environment to run apprentice, then execute "bash run_many.sh" in this folder (examples/dummy_data).
 Once the code has finished running, the most important graphs are stored in experiment/2_exp_linear(timestamp)/results/important_graphs

 How to run a new mock data experiment: